philosowaffle/obisidian-work-template/README.md

-# obisidian-work-template
+# Work Knowledge Base

-Template vault for work notes
+This repository serves as a knowledge base for work-related information, including meeting notes, project documentation,